 Crowns last a long time, enhance smile, and are an excellent piece of dental restoration.
 While very good, they are also subject to pressure and wear and tear, just as do our teeth.
 If your dental crown falls out or is just loose, there is a chance that your dentist simply reattaches it over your tooth.
 This can be an easy fix once the crown is in good condition.
 However, a broken or seriously damaged crown requires a dentist to make it from the beginning.
 This surely takes time and more money.
-Let’s know what should you do if your crown falls off or cracks and what are the main causes that this might happen.
+Let’s know what should you do if your crown falls off or cracks and what are the main causes that it might happen.

 What is a dental crown?